Temora kerguelensis

 Temora kerguelensis is a marine copepod in the Temoridae family.
 It was first described in 1911 by English oceanographer Richard Norris Wolfenden.
 The adult specimen measures around 2 mm.
 It has been recorded in sub-Antarctic waters of the southern Indian Ocean near Kerguelen Islands.

+This species was described from 2 male specimens that differ from T. longicornis and T. turbinata, collected from depths shallower than 200 m.